calvin-puram/calvin-puram/README.md

 - 🌱 I’m currently learning how to build massively parallel, concurrent and distributed systems for financial applications.
 - 👯 I’m looking to collaborate on showcasing African tech talent to the world.
-- 💬 Ask me about React, Nodejs, JavaScript, web design, agile teams, CI/CD.
+- 💬 Ask me about React, Nodejs, JavaScript, Vuejs, agile teams, CI/CD.
 - 📫 How to reach me: puram.calvin@gmail.com
 - 🤔 sharing updates on [twitter](twitter.com/cpuram1).
 - 😄 Pronouns: He/Him